kujason/avod/README.md

 ```

 ### Training Configuration
 There are sample configuration files for training inside `avod/configs`.
 You can train on the example configs, or modify an existing configuration.
-To train a new configuration, copy a config, e.g. `avod_cars_example.config`, rename this file to a unique experiment name and make sure the file name matches the `checkpoint_name: 'avod_cars_example'` entry inside your config.
+To train a new configuration, copy a config, e.g. `pyramid_cars_with_aug_example.config`, rename this file to a unique experiment name and make sure the file name matches the `checkpoint_name: 'pyramid_cars_with_aug_example'` entry inside your config.

 ### Run Trainer
 To start training, run the following: